Chapter 19.106

 19.106.050 Fairview Creek and Clear Creek conservation easements within Fairview Village.

 A. Concurrent with development of any site containing Fairview Creek or Clear Creek, a conservation easement shall be granted to the city.
 The conservation easement of approximately 100 feet for Fairview Creek and 75 feet for Clear Creek will provide a control mechanism for these creek corridors.
-The easements, which shall extend not less than 50 feet from Fairview Creek centerline and not less than 37.5 feet from Clear Creek centerline in either direction, will protect water quality, provide for wildlife movement and enhance the neighborhood aesthetics by providing a greenbelt through the single-family residential area.
+The easements, which shall extend not less than 50 feet from Fairview Creek centerline and not less than 37.5 feet from Clear Creek centerline in either direction, will protect water quality, provide for wildlife movement and enhance the neighborhood aesthetics by providing a greenbelt through the single-unit residential area.

 B. Within the 100-foot protected area along Fairview Creek, development and resource alteration, other than mitigation or enhancement, will be prohibited within 70 feet of the corridor centered on the creek.
 The other 15 feet remaining on either side may allow wooden fences up to six feet in height and plantings using only materials shown on the Fairview Village plant list.
 Trees existing within the 100-foot corridor shall be nurtured and protected.
 Plantings that appear on the approved list are encouraged especially where they would provide shade to the creek from direct sun.